Common name: Stinking Passionflower

 Leaves usually 3-lobed, lamina 4–7 cm long, with an unpleasant odour, margins entire or with a few irregular teeth; petiole 1–3 cm long, glandular-hairy.

-Bracts surrounding the flower and fruit finely and deeply dissected, 2–4 cm long. white, c.
-3 cm diam.
+Bracts surrounding the flower and fruit finely and deeply dissected, 2–4 cm long.
+Flowers white or light purple with white spots or lines, 2–3 cm diam.

 Berry ovoid, c.
 20 mm diam., hairy, yellow to orange; edible.